The City of Cartersville, Georgia, has a fascinating history; it is presently prosperous; and, a hopeful future is on the horizon.

-Cartersville is near the shores of Lake Allatoona, the home of Red Top Mountain State Park.
+One of the best is Red Top Mountain State Park.
 This cherished haven is the perfect place to camp, hike, see wildlife, relax, swim, sail, water ski and fish.

 Cartersville is home to the historically significant Etowah Indian Mounds, the Booth Western Art Museum, and the impressive Tellus Science Museum.

-A few of Bartow County’s more famous natives are author Corra Harris, baseball star Rudy York, Methodist evangelist Sam Jones, Baptist missionary Lottie Moon, Governor Joe Frank Harris, and Supreme Court Chief Justice Robert Benham.
+A few of the famous folks from Bartow County’s past include baseball star Rudy York, Methodist evangelist Sam Jones, Baptist missionary Lottie Moon, Governor Joe Frank Harris, and Supreme Court Chief Justice Robert Benham.